threefoldtech/info_grid/src/documentation/dashboard/solutions/tfrobot.md

   - `Planetary Network` to connect the Virtual Machine to Planetary network
   - `Mycelium` to enable Mycelium on the virtual machine
   - `Wireguard Access` to add a wireguard access to the Virtual Machine
-- `Dedicated` flag to retrieve only dedeicated nodes
+- `Dedicated` flag to retrieve only dedicated nodes
 - `Certified` flag to retrieve only certified nodes
 - Choose the location of the node
    - `Region`